andresugartechea/Software-Art--Image/Assignments/1_Still/README.md

 <img src="foto4.jpg" width ="500" />

 The sketch is finally finished by keeping only a few shapes and lines that allow the audience’s imagination read the artwork.
 The mouth and skull are identified with lines and arcs, while the circles give information about their eyes and the limits of their bodies.
-This was also an artistic choice to give a good composition to the piece.
+This is also an artistic choice to give a good composition to the piece.

 <img src="foto5.jpg" width ="500" />